spectrocloud/librarium/docs/docs-content/palette-cli/commands/validator.md

 palette validator install --config-only
 ```

-Update credentials provided in a configuration file.
+Update credentials provided in the configuration file.
 This does proceed with installation but will prompt for new
 credentials.

 ```shell